 Now with fudge week, I had to include a classic chocolate version.
-This one is another one that is so simple and basically foolproof!
+This super easy chocolate fudge is another one that is so simple and basically foolproof!
 The key to this is to cook over low heat until well melted and combined.

 For the chocolate, you use good old chips.
 However, you want a combo of chocolate.
 I did 2 parts semi sweet and one part milk chocolate.
 It was the perfect chocolate level for me.
 You can do any combo you want, especially with the variety of chips out there – mint chips, butterscotch chips, dark chocolte, etc. Just think of the combinations.